Last updated on September 19th, 2022

-For years, I’ve been pondering (mainly on Twitter) one of superhero comics’ odder traits: the relatively high number of Black superheroes that have electrical (or electricity-themed) superpowers.
+For years, I’ve been pondering one of superhero comics’ odder traits: the relatively high number of Black superheroes that have electrical (or electricity-themed) superpowers.

 Starting with Black Lightning in 1977 (or possibly Storm, who pre-dates him by two years), we’ve gotten a ton of such superheroes.
 Some heroes (such as Volt, from Mark Waid and Peter Krause’s “Irredeemable”) point out this tendency, while adding yet another such hero to the list.
 It’s even a trope on TV Tropes (“Electric Black Guy,” though by no means limited to male characters).

 Electricity/electromagnetism isn’t a bad superpower by any means.
 However, being a walking electric company mascot is pretty far down the list of superpowers I’d choose if I had a choice.
-But why is it overused?
-Various others online have tried to tackle this question, such as an io9 article, so I thought I’d take a shot.
+But why is it so overused?
+Various others online have tried to tackle this question, such as this Gizmodo article, so I thought I’d take a shot.

 List of Black superheroes with electrical powers